UstadMobile/door/README.md

 Limitations:
 * Because we are using expect/actual, no function body can be added (better to use extension functions).
 * No support for choosing entity constructors.
 Door requires and will always choose the no args constructor.
-* No support (yet) for Kotlin flow return types.
-This will be added very soon.

 ## Debugging
 Use Gradle in debug mode e.g.: